mrduguo/plane-seat-planner/README.md

 ### The Algorithm
-1. Normalize group
+1. Break down group into segments
-1.1 Sort group by size reversely
-1.2 Split large group to fit into row
+1.1 Sort group by size reversely but keep natural order for the same size 1.2 Split large group to fit into row
-2. Remove over subscribed traveller from end of normalized group 2.2 Same size with higher window seat preference first
+2. Remove over subscribed traveller from end of normalized segments 2.2 Same size with higher window seat preference first
 3. Allocate seat sequentially
 4. Swap person for natural order